-- Default.
-Caused by foreclosure and subsequent liquidation of a mortgage.
-Relatively minor in most cases. - Curtailment.
+- Curtailment.
 As the extra payment above the scheduled payment, curtailment applies to the principal and shortens the maturity of fixed-rate loans.
 Its contribution to prepayments is minor. - Full payoff (liquidation).
 There is evidence that many mortgagors pay off their mortgage completely when it is very seasoned and the remaining balance is small.
 Full payoff can also be due to natural disasters.